orospakr/diatropikon/README.md

     $ dt generate service minecraft minecraft -p 25565

-For commands that interact with a cluster, it'll honour the environment variable `KUBE_ENV` for selecting which environment (that is, configured cluster) you want to interact with.
+For commands that interact with a cluster, it'll honour the environment variable `DIA_ENV` for selecting which environment (that is, configured cluster) you want to interact with.
 However, it'll default to `local`.